The Real Story Behind SANTA CLAUS

 A father had three daughters.
 They were so poor, they were likely to lose their home.
 The three young daughters had decided to turn to prostitution to save their father from financial ruin and retain their home.
 When Bishop Nicholas found out, he visited their house and left three stocking, each with a piece of gold within.
 The three gold pieces saved the family from ruin (And also started the tradition of hanging Christmas stockings and putting gifts in them.)

 Later, Bishop Nicholas got into trouble with Emperor Diocletian for saying things which the Emperor preferred were not said.
-Nicholas didn't approve of many thing which occured under the Emperor and said so.
+Nicholas didn't approve of many thing which occurred under the Emperor and said so.
 He was exiled from Myra.
 Nicholas wandered Europe for a time and his reputation had proceeded him.
 He was well received everywhere as a man of integrity and courage.
 The Pope himself praised Nicholas.

 Eventually Bishop Nicholas returned to Myra and was quickly arrested.
 He ultimately died in prison on Dec.
 6, 350 AD.
 Many mourned his death and so decided to honor his life annually.
 Sailors, migrants and various travellers carried the tale of Bishop Nicholas throughout Europe.
 His deeds were honored every Dec.
 6th in many countries.
 The Church eventually made him St. Nicholas.